 Planning and getting ready

-I remember wondering to myself how I was going to pull off this shoot, and making sure I delivered the best images possible.
+There was a moment I thought to myself, how am I going to pull off this shoot, and make sure I delivered the best images possible.

 I created a small mood board with images of urban fashion for inspiration.
-I emailed these to my make-up artists for inspiration about a week before the shoot took place.
+With a concept in place, I emailed these to my make-up artists for inspiration about a week before the shoot took place.

 After I got the details including the address, styles, and mood board images, I sent these to everyone and made a small checklist of the next steps.